WamdamProject/WaMDaM_JupyterNotebooks/README.md

 # JupyteNotebooks
-Reproducible Python script for WaMDaM use cases on the fly
+Reproducible Python script for WaMDaM use cases on the fly with no login or any set up at all :heart_eyes:

 ## Launch Mybinder to access all and run the Jupyte Notebooks for the Query and Select use cases (WaMDaM paper)